Violet Palmer

-Violet Renice Palmer (born July 20, 1964) is a retired American basketball referee in the NBA and WNBA and the first female official to reach the highest competitive tier in any major U.S. professional sports league.
+Violet Renice Palmer (born July 20, 1964) is an American retired basketball referee in the NBA and WNBA and the first female official to reach the highest competitive tier in any major U.S. professional sports league.
 She also earned recognition as a member of two NCAA Division II women's championship basketball teams.
 Palmer was the first woman to officiate an NBA playoff game when she did so in the April 25, 2006 match between the Indiana Pacers and New Jersey Nets.
 In the NBA, Palmer wore uniform number 12.
 She retired in 2016 and was inducted into the Women's Basketball Hall of Fame and the LGBTQ Sports Hall of Fame in 2025.

 Biography

 Violet Palmer was born July 20, 1964 in Lynwood, California.
 She was raised in Compton, California, and grew up in the same neighborhood where Serena and Venus Williams lived as small children.
 She graduated from Compton High School, and attended college at Cal Poly Pomona.
 While at Cal Poly, she played point guard on the 1985 and 1986 NCAA Division II women's championship teams.

 In 2001, Palmer established Violet Palmer's Official Camp to train youths in the art of officiating games.
 The camp runs annually from July 9 to July 11.

 In 2010, Palmer was part of a family team on the game show Family Feud.

 In 2022, Palmer received an honorary doctorate of science from her alma mater, Cal Poly Pomona.